rust-tic-tac-toe/tic-tac-toe/README.md

 to select the best space.

 #### Prerequisites
-1. Install Rust by following [these instructions](https://www.rust-lang.org/en-US/install.html)
+1. Install Rust by following [these instructions](https://www.rust-lang.org/en-US/install.htm), followed by the instructions in your terminal.

 #### Running instructions
 1. In your home folder, clone the repository `$ git clone